cagatayozata/CTIS456_Team1/README.md

 [AnimalCherish - iOS Repository](https://github.com/cagatayozata/AnimalCherish_iOS)

+*Repositories can be accessed by only authorized users.*

 ## Video

 The video can be downloaded from this repository or can be viewed on youtube by clicking this [link](https://youtube.com).